FrancescaFati/MedView/README.md

 ## 🐛 Troubleshooting

 ### Common Issues
-**Q: Medical image files don't open with MedViews automatically**
+**Q: Medical image files don't open with MedView automatically**
-A: Right-click the file → "Open With..." → "MedViews Medical Image Viewer" → Check "Configure default editor"
+A: Right-click the file → "Open With..." → "MedView Medical Image Viewer" → Check "Configure default editor"

 **Q: Images appear distorted or stretched**
-A: MedViews automatically applies correct aspect ratios based on voxel spacing.
+A: MedView automatically applies correct aspect ratios based on voxel spacing.
 If issues persist, check your file's header information.

 **Q: Large files load slowly**
-A: MedViews uses progressive loading.
+A: MedView uses progressive loading.
 Header information loads first, followed by image data in the background.

 **Q: DICOM files show limited controls**
 A: DICOM files are single-slice images, so multi-planar reconstruction controls are hidden.
 Use brightness/contrast and transformation controls for optimal viewing.